iitis/aruco_labeling/README.md

 ROS package to auto labeling objects from images based on ArUco markers.

-The software can be used to test deep learning systems in real time directly on a robot.
+The software can be used to test deep learning systems for object recognition in real time directly on a robot.
 All you have to do is stick the markers on the objects, and the robot will automatically detect the objects and create dataset with images.
-The collected data can be used to valide performance of the different ML models or even to train the models.
+The collected data can be used to valide performance of the different ML models.
+Our implemented method can be potential used to train the deep learning models as well.

 The results are proceeding in IEEE International Conference on Big Data 2022.